 7. Meetings to review findings & recommendations

-I switched my priorities after two end-to-end reviews.
-After running through anonymous interviews with end-users, I realized perception could have a bigger impact on efficiency than actual system operation.
+After conducting anonymous interviews with end-users, I realized perception and rumors could have a bigger impact on efficiency than actual system operation.

-No one likes going through a lot of effort only to learn that no one is willing to use your findings to make improvements.
+No one likes going through a lot of effort only to learn that no one wants to improve a system they already believe works well.
 Interviewing management will help you understand whether they think there’s a problem, whether they care if there’s a problem, and whether they support you spending time with their busy employees.

-Have them volunteer people and ask for a couple of people who are diligent about using the systems, a few people who are middle-of-the-road, and at least a couple who are notoriously bad with technology.
+Ask both sales and marketing managers to volunteer people from their teams.
+On the sales side of the house, ask for access to a couple of people who are diligent about using the systems, a few people who are middle-of-the-road, and at least a couple who are notoriously bad about using the CRM.

 If you’re new to an organization, interviewing managers and asking for their input is a great way to develop allies and convince people your primary interest is helping make life easier (and more profitable) for everyone involved.